‘’See a lot, be a generalist. Be security agnostic” -Andy Redleaf, fund manager

 However, the IL&FS mess has cast a shadow on the NBFC space.
 Thus, in FY19-20, only NBFCs with strong internal control, business models and best risk practices would continue to do well.

-There is already a gradual loosening up of liquidity and lowering of interest rate.
+There is already a gradual loosening up of liquidity and lowering of the interest rate.
 If the banks pass this on to their customer, the demand for loans may go up considerably.
 However, PSUs need to ensure prudent lending and curtail NPAs in the light of bad default experiences in the past.

 The consolidation wave being witnessed in the banking space is expected to continue.
 The most recent one being the merger of Public sector banks- Bank of Baroda, Dena Bank and Vijaya Bank.
 The advantages are a larger asset base which can be leveraged to improved NIMs.